• Skip to primary navigation

 I once saw kudzu root at my local health food store in Illinois, and I also saw it on Amazon but I guess it is not something easy to find outside of Vietnam.
 You can also use cornstarch or tapioca starch to thicken this dessert soup.

 Additionally, you can add a drop of vanilla extract or some pandan leaves to enhance the flavors.
 When eating it, you can drizzle some coconut milk on top for extra richness.
+As you can see, this mung bean sweet soup is plant-based, totally vegan, gluten-free and dairy-free.

 The traditional method to cook mung bean pudding is on the stovetop.
 The mung bean will be steamed and then cook in the water with sugar.
 However, this method requires soaking split mung bean in water for 1-2 hours.
 And if you want to eat it with sticky rice, you will also have to soak sticky rice for several hours before steaming.
 That’s why I love to make it with a pressure cooker (such as an Instant Pot).
 No soaking is needed and it’s ready in 15-20 minutes.